justbyitself/veritaclis/README.md

 # Examples

-The repository includes an [examples](https://github.com/USER/REPO/tree/main/examples) directory with multiple sample modules demonstrating how to use Veritaclis.
+The repository includes an [examples](https://github.com/justbyitself/veritaclis/tree/main/examples) directory with multiple sample modules demonstrating how to use Veritaclis.
 These examples cover different commands and test scenarios to help you get started quickly.

-# Status

-This is version 0.1, a working MVP.
-While the core functionality is in place, there is still much to improve and add.

 # TODO